You are 30 and enjoying life in the best possible way, but do you have financial backing?

 You may think that a provident fund and gratuity provided by your employer is enough, but you need to take stock of the situation as well.
 Here, you must analyse your risk appetite, financial goal and investment approach to ideally invest in the right retirement instrument.

-Many investors opt for fixed income securities like covered bonds or retirement-oriented funds (which are less risky) in these situations.
+Many investors opt for fixed income securities like senior secured bonds or retirement-oriented funds (which are less risky) in these situations.

 6. Rethink Automatic Subscriptions and Memberships